them492017/linux_virtual_km/README.md

 # linux_virtual_kvm
-A software km switch for linux using X11 and the uinput kernel module
+A software km switch for linux using X11 and the uinput kernel module.

+This project has been deprecated, see [the new repo](https://github.com/them492017/rust_virtual_kvm) instead.

 ## Todo
 -   Encryption with DTLS using the OpenSSL library